 An A/B Test dashboard is a fantastic way to communicate some of the key metrics around these experiments to prove the value of your projects.

 How we use the A/B Test UX Dashboard

 In the UX team at Klipfolio, we’re constantly watching how people engage with the product and what their journey is to success or to abandonment.
-We use dashboards to measure changes to the product to see whether they have been an improvement on or have been at the detriment to the overall experience.
+We use dashboards to measure changes to the product to see whether they have been an improvement or have been at the detriment of the overall experience.

 For example, we use two visualizations, what we call Klips, to show the difference between the satisfaction ratings for the A Cohort versus that of the B Cohort.
-We communicate this through actual satisfaction improvement percentage, through a weighted percentage, and through a bar chart to more clearly show the difference in each of those satisfactions scores and how they relate.
-Because we run a lot of A/B tests, our dashboards allow us to communicate their progress and results within the UX team and to those outside of the team who are interested.
+We communicate this through actual satisfaction improvement percentages, through a weighted percentage, and through a bar chart to more clearly show the difference in each of those satisfaction scores and how they relate.
+Because we run a lot of A/B tests, our SaaS dashboards allow us to communicate their progress and results within the UX team and to those outside of the team who are interested.